 Fertile Grounds and Population Centers: Resources from the Earth

-On a global scale, tectonic events like the closure of the Isthmus of Panama altered ocean currents and contributed to the onset of Northern Hemisphere glaciation.
-This led to lower sea levels and the formation of land bridges, directly influencing the routes and timing of human migrations out of Africa and into the Americas.
+On a global scale, tectonic events such as the closure of the Isthmus of Panama about 3 million years ago altered oceanic circulation patterns, contributing to the onset of Northern Hemisphere glaciation.
+The resulting drop in sea levels exposed land bridges, such as the Bering Land Bridge, which facilitated human migrations out of Africa and into the Americas.
+These changes underscore how tectonics indirectly influenced human dispersal by reshaping climate and geography.

 Coastal Migrations and Sea Level Changes: Tectonic Corridors